ajmal017/amp/documentation/technical/metadata_handling.md

 - We decide which dataset to download based on several competing criteria:
   - Business objective, e.g.,
-    - a source for oil is more interesting than one for ags
+    - A source for oil is more interesting than one for ags
-    - the amount of models that can be built out of the data
+    - The amount of models that can be built out of the data
   - Complexity of downloading (e.g., data in PDF vs data in CSV format)
   - Uniqueness
   - Cost